lnsayer/my-website/_posts/titanic_machine_learning_project.md

 We can see the feature selection at play with the random forest clearly prioritising features over others.
 As expected, some of the most important features were those we investigated at the start.
 Age, Fare, Title_Mr and Sex are the most important.
 Most of the decks are unimportant but Deck_U is more important than the rest which partially supports our theory that a missing deck may have been been caused by the death of a passenger.

 **How is feature importance calculated?** Whenever a decision is made by the tree, we work out how well the decision splits the data into survived and died.
 This is done using the Gini index which measures this impurity (splitting up efficacy) based on the probabilities of the outcomes from a split.
 For example a perfect decision will split the data into survived and died perfectly, however the worst decision will split the data into a perfect mix (50/50).
 The feature_importances measures how much each attribute contributes to decreasing the impurity.

+**Note:** I have since learnt that Sklearn's `feature_importances_` is biased towards features with high cardinality (number of possible values) such as the Age column.
+This is because the more splitting points we have, the higher the probability that a split could reduce the impurity.
+A more effective measure of feature importance is permutation importance which iteratively scrambles one of the features and measures the corresponding decrease in accuracy.
+However, this is more computationally expensive since each feature needs to be scrambled and the model needs to be scored several times.

 We will go into scoring the test set later but for now let's see how this model performs with the test set.
 For reference:
 - Submitting all dead gives a score of 0.622